Wearable Software for Schools

 Even if teachers could watch every child all the time, how could they objectively tell which kids were “active enough?”

 Develop a suite of game-changing software to enable students, teachers and parents to actually measure class time activity and effectiveness.
 Deployed in school districts in over 30 states, IHT has revolutionized K-12 Physical Education.

-SaaS Product Development / Web App Development
+- SaaS Product Development

 An easy way to get kids moving